Ashish2Parimi/OpenAI-Chatbot/README.md

 #### Note: OpenAI API key is included as part of ``config.env``

 ### Installation
-##### Open a terminal( maxOs ) in the code directory and execute the following commands to install dependencies, run unit tests, create the database, and start the bot.
+##### Open terminal and navigate to the code directory.
+Follow the commands in terminal ( maxOs tested) to install dependencies, run unit tests, create the database, and start the bot.
 ```
+!export PYTHONPATH=$PWD
 chmod +x ./run.py
 ./run.py
 ```